TheSuunny/Yove.Http/README.md

 string Result = Response.Parser("<h1>", "</h1>"); //Parsing HTML data

-MemoryStream Stream = Response.ToMemoryStream(); //Return the response in MemoryStream
+MemoryStream Stream = await Response.ToMemoryStream(); //Return the response in MemoryStream

-byte[] Bytes = Response.ToBytes(); //Return the response in byte[]
+byte[] Bytes = await Response.ToBytes(); //Return the response in byte[]

-string SavePath = Response.ToFile("Path to save", "Filename"); //If you do not specify a Filename, the client will try to find the file name, and save it, otherwise you will get an error
+string SavePath = await Response.ToFile("Path to save", "Filename"); //If you do not specify a Filename, the client will try to find the file name, and save it, otherwise you will get an error
 ```

 ___